 Yes, sending money with Cash App is safe if you adhere to specific exceptions we will discuss.
 To guarantee the safety of its users' money and personal data, Cash App combines encryption with automated fraud detection mechanisms.
 It encrypts customer data in transit to its servers and uses a fraud detection algorithm to detect fraudulent transactions.

 It's also worth noting that Cash App complies with PCI DSS Level 1 of the Payment Card Industry Data Security Standard, meaning it complies with all applicable security requirements to reduce the risk to the Visa system.
-This security standard applies to any company that stores, processes, or transmits credit or debit card and cardholder data.
-Because Cash App is Level 1 compliant (the highest level), it is certified to securely process over 6 million transactions annually.
+This security standard applies to any company that stores, processes or transmits credit or debit card and cardholder data.
+Because Cash App is Level 1 compliant (the highest level), it's certified to process over 6 million transactions annually securely.

 That said, Cash App is not without its drawbacks and risks.
 In the following section, we'll go over the dangers of using Cash App.